Laboratory animals: authorisations and enforcement

 The competent Regional State Administrative Agency will need to conduct an inspection on your premises before a licence can be issued.

-You need to let the competent Regional State Administrative Agency know immediately of any material changes.
+You need to let the competent Regional State Administrative Agency know immediately of any significant changes.
 You also need to notify us if you decide to close your business.

 You can add more information to your licence and make changes to your details at any time by writing to your enforcement liaison officer.

-The competent Regional State Administrative Agency appoints an enforcement liaison officer to regularly audit your operation.
-Your enforcement liaison officer can ask you to provide information about your operation at any time.
-Your enforcement liaison officer is also your point of contact for reporting violations of the laws or rules governing the keeping of animals and animal experimentation.
+The Regional State Administrative Agency controls regularly your operation.
+You may be asked to provide information about your operation at any time.
+Inspector is also your point of contact for reporting violations of the laws or rules governing the keeping of animals and animal experimentation.

-All members of staff must have their competence verified by a supervising officer before they can work with live animals independently.
-Several universities regularly run courses to boost staff’s skills in both Finnish and English.
+All members of staff must have their competence verified by a named person before they can work with live animals.
+Several universities regularly run courses required for compentency in both Finnish and English.
 Regular training is vital for all staff members who work with animals.

-The EU has prepared a common education and training framework for the protection of animals used for scientific purposes:
+The EU has prepared a common education and training framework for the courses:

 What are the competence requirements for different members of the team?

 The “designer” of the project must be identified in the project authorisation request.
-The designer must hold a degree in a relevant academic subject and have received animal experimentation instruction appropriate to their role.
-If the instruction was given in Finland, there is no need to demonstrate competence separately.
-However, the designer must present proof of having completed the relevant animal experimentation courses upon request.
+The designer must hold a degree in a relevant academic subject and have completed appropriate to their role.
+If the training was given in Finland, there is no need to demonstrate competence separately.
+However, the designer must present proof of having completed the relevant courses upon request.

-If the designer received their instruction abroad, their appointment to the role must be approved by the competent Regional State Administrative Agency.
-Only individuals whose foreign instruction matches that given in Finland can be approved to act as designers in Finland.
+If the designer received their training abroad, their competency must be approved by the Regional State Administrative Agency for Southern Finland.
+Only individuals whose training matches that given in Finland can be approved to act as designers in Finland.

 Use the form for competence to request approval of the project designer’s competence.
 The form is in English.
 Certificates of completed studies must be appended to the request.
 The Regional State Administrative Agency charges a fee of EUR 280 for its decision on the matter.